tkrclient/pygames-chat/README.md

 - Messages always start from the bottom, and every page reload always starts at the bottom of page
 - Very fast
 - Broadcasts the last 30 or so messages (remembers old messages, even when page reloads)
-- Extremely small codebase (more reliable, secure and auditable)
+- Extremely small codebase (less than 200 loc (not including library))
 - Exposed websocket protocol, so you can directly connect to the chat with a custom web client
-- Based on golang backend
+- Based on python (cython) backend
 - Is open source so you can customize it to your liking
 - When connection is lost, it will reconnect every two seconds